 What do they do?

 We start with the Profit Sharing Trust.
-Conveniently for our story, Bob and Becky just turned 50 which means they have investment options in their PST that were not available before.
-Before age 50, they could invest in the core options in their PST.
-These core options consist of money market and bond funds.
-Although Bob and Becky did not pay much attention to the stock market, they knew enough not to sell their P&G stock and buy any of these as long-term investments.
+Conveniently for our story, Bob and Becky just turned 50 which means they have investment options in their PST that were not previously available.
+Before age 50, they could invest in the core options in their PST account which consists of money market and bond funds.
+Although Bob and Becky didn’t pay much attention to the stock market, they knew enough not to sell their P&G stock and buy any of these as long-term investments.
 Bob and Becky have been handsomely rewarded for their faith in the stock market.
 Nice work Bob and Becky.

-Because of their experiences, Bob & Becky are comfortable with the stock market but would be more comfortable if they experienced other investments that behave similarly to P&G stock but (for diversification purposes) are not P&G stock.
+Because of their experience with P&G stock, Bob & Becky are comfortable with the stock.
+To get comfortable, they need to experience other investments that behave similarly to P&G stock but (for diversification purposes) are not P&G stock.

-We recommend that Bob and Becky diversify their PST 10% at a time to get used to the behavior of other investments.
-We recommend that they continue to diversify annually in 10% increments until they get to 60% P&G stock in their PST.
-At this point, they are probably getting pretty close to retirement.
-As retirement gets closer, we want to make sure we take some money out of the stock market to be available to meet income needs.
+We recommend that Bob and Becky diversify their PST 10% at a time and get used to the behavior of the other investments.
+We further recommend they continue to diversify annually in 10% increments until they get to 60% P&G stock in their PST.
+At this point, they are probably getting close to retirement.
+As retirement gets closer, we want to make sure we take some money out of the stock market to be available to meet future income needs.
 By the time Bob and Becky get to retirement, they should have at least two years of living expenses out of the stock market.
-The table below illustrates this much better than I can explain it.
+The table below illustrates this progression.

 Why stop at 50%?